junxit/us-congress-bills-115/metadata.md

 - 2017-03-07 — Introduced in House
 - 2017-03-07 — Introduced in House
 - 2017-03-07 — Referred to the House Committee on Natural Resources.
+- 2017-03-16 — Referred to the Subcommittee on Indian, Insular and Alaska Native Affairs.
+- 2017-07-26 — Committee Consideration and Mark-up Session Held.
+- 2017-07-26 — Ordered to be Reported by Unanimous Consent.
+- 2018-11-30 — Placed on the Union Calendar, Calendar No. 824.
+- 2018-11-30 — Reported by the Committee on Natural Resources.
+H. Rept.
+115-1058.
+- 2018-11-30 — Reported by the Committee on Natural Resources.
+H. Rept.
+115-1058.